oresults/docs/docs/events/speaker.md

 sidebar_position: 2
 ---

-# How to use Speaker module
+# Speaker module

-Our Speaker module is a simple tool that helps the commentator of your event to quickly and easily comment on what is happening during the race.
+Speaker module is a simple tool that helps the commentator of your event to quickly and easily comment on what is happening during the race.

 Use the **microphone icon** at your event to open the Speaker module.